Financial-Times/engineering-progression/site/pages/faq/global-service-desk.md

 Progression within Individual contributor roles can be achieved through the promotion process.
 Those choosing to pursue a People Manager role must demonstrate the competences and experience necessary, and complete a successful interview when a specific business need/role is available.

+## What does _Individual Contributor_ mean?

+In FT Technology, an Individual Contributor is someone who doesn’t manage any other staff, and contributes as an engineer to teams, projects, and other initiatives.
+The distinction being made is the difference between someone who is a contributor to a team vs. someone who is a manager of a team, a People Manager.

+## What does _People manager_ mean?

+In FT Technology, People Manager is someone who manages and develops staff and has the responsibility of managing how the team operates.

 ## What does the progression look like beyond the GSD team?

 There are many examples where GSD employees have successfully moved to other departments or teams in P&T such as Internal Products and Collaboration Tooling.
 Therefore, depending on your career aspirations, support can be provided with development, and are dependent upon a successful interview process.